lotteanna/github_main/ragweed.md

 Task 4: Prepare the SNP-tables for the different programs

 **STRUCTURE**

+A)

-Can't deal with linked loci, so need to select at random one SNP per contig
+STRUCTURE can't deal with linked loci, so need to select at random one SNP per contig

 ```
 perl /nfs/home/hpcsci/lotteanv/scripts/random_one_per_locus_combined.pl snptableUG.tab.table.contig
 ```